rhoit/bloodplus/README.md

 # Blood+

-####:bowtie: "when you do work on something you give it full until its blood donation" :bowtie:
+####:trollface: "when you do work on something you give it full until its blood donation" :trollface:

 In the open-nepal `hakathon`! its going on.